Oxyaine/RainWorldBestiary/README.md

 `Default = null`
 The title image that gets displayed at the top of the screen while reading the entry, you can find more info on title sprites [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite).

+#### "color" : string*
+`Default = dff5d6`
+The hex string for a color, (*uses the last six characters of the string as the hex value*) that determines the color of the entry's button when its unlocked.

 #### "description" : Description
 The description of the entry, uses a custom class that can be found [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#description).